 I met my crewmates, Emma and Dan, for the first time at the Los Angeles airport waiting for the flight to Tahiti.
-They had found me from an online sailing bulletin board “Looking for Crew,” and we decided to sail together after just a few Zoom meetings.
+We had met online from a sailing bulletin board “Looking for Crew,” and we decided to sail together after just a few Zoom meetings.
 They are both engineers in their early 30’s with a small sailboat in Oakland and they wanted to get the experience of an offshore passage.
 We chatted excitedly over beers at an airport bar about the upcoming trip, and we did the human version of sniffing each other’s butts, thinking, “Do I really want to live in close quarters with this person, and do I think I can trust them with my life?”
 Well, they seemed nice, knowledgeable, and honest.
 So far so good.

 I stayed in Tahiti two days.
 I rented a car and revisited Papenoo and Papara, where Max and Torea would go surfing.
 I swam off the beach at Venus Point, Matavai Bay, where Captain Cook observed the transit of Venus in 1769, and where Max and I had spent most of our time in Tahiti.
 This is where Max flipped and nearly sank the sailing dinghy.
 (We added more flotation after that.)
 I went to happy hour in Taina Bay, Punaauia where Max and I had enjoyed the local beers numerous times.
 There I met my good friend Yann, from the boat Kirakou from Madagasca, and Torea and her little girls, who are all noticeably older than they were the last time I saw them.
 It was like old times – Max would have loved it.